Public Utilities Reports

 Éste folleto tiene información importante acerca de la calidad del agua que la ciudad de Raleigh le provee.
 Si tiene preguntas acerca de la calidad del agua, llame al Departamento de Utilidades Públicas al número 919-996-4540 durante las horas de trabajo.

 Finished Water Quality Reports

-Wastewater systems have evolved considerably from early systems in the 1800's or before.
-Although the purpose has always been to collect human waste and to transport it away from urban areas in order to protect human health, early systems merely transported the wastewater to a nearby stream, where it was discharged.
+Wastewater systems have evolved considerably from early systems in the 1800’s.
+Although the purpose has always been to collect human waste and transport it away from urban areas to protect human health, early systems merely transported the wastewater to a nearby stream, where it was discharged.
 Today, wastewater systems are not only expected to protect public health, but to protect the environment as well.
-In 1972, the U.S. Congress passed landmark legislation entitled the "Clean Water Act" which ensured environmental protection as a performance benchmark for all wastewater systems.
-Long before the passage of this act, and every day since, the protection of public health and the environment have been the operating standard of the City of Raleigh's wastewater system.
+In 1972, the U.S. Congress passed landmark legislation entitled the “Clean Water Act” which ensured environmental protection as a performance benchmark for all wastewater systems.
+Long before the passage of this act, and every day since, the protection of public health and the environment have been the operating standard of the City of Raleigh’s wastewater system.

 Éste folleto contiene información importante acerca del sistema de alcantarillado sanitario de la Ciudad de Raleigh.
 Si tiene preguntas acerca del sistema, llame al Departamento de Servicios Públicos al 919-996-4540 durante las horas de trabajo.